-In addition to the short-term and long-term goals and objectives previously identified, in FY 2021 RHA:
+In addition to the short-term and long-term goals and objectives previously identified, in FY 2022 RHA:

-- Continued to review the HCV payment standards to ensure viability with today's rental market. - Began reviewing RHA's scattered site portfolio to evaluate estimated appraised value, capital needs, operating efficiency, energy efficiency, etc. A strategy to modernize units that will be kept in the portfolio will be established as well as a disposition schedule for those with large capital needs and/or those located in less convenient neighborhoods.
+- Reviewed and updated the HCV payment standards to ensure their viability with today's rental market to maintain adequate lease up levels within the HCV program. - Reviewed staffing levels to ensure they were adequate to meet the agency's goals and the five statutory requirements of the MTW program. - Assessed RHA's scattered site portfolio to evaluate estimated appraised value, capital needs, operating efficiency, energy efficiency, etc. A strategy will be developed to modernize units that will be kept in the portfolio and a disposition schedule will be established for those with large capital needs and/or those located in less convenient neighborhoods. - Increased staff efficiencies through the implementation of an electronic document management system to manage the creation, use, and storage of documents in multiple formats that are created throughout the organization.